-As a Caravan owner you are not legally obliged to regularly have the electrics inspect unless you rent your caravan out, but for your safety and that of your family, we would highly recommend that you have an inspection carried out once every 3 years.
-In this way you can virtually guarantee that your holidays are not going to be ruined by faulty electrics.
+As a Caravan owner you are not legally obliged to regularly have the electrics inspected unless you rent your caravan out, but for your safety and that of your family, we would highly recommend that you have an inspection carried out once every 3 years.
+In this way, you can virtually guarantee that your holidays are not going to be ruined by faulty electrics.

 If you rent your caravan out you must, under current legislation have a PAT (Portable Appliance Test) carried out annually by a qualified electrician.
 It makes sense to get the electrician to inspect the installation at the same time.